 Updating the technology in classrooms is crucial to ensuring a smooth return to class for teachers and students who are both in-person and remote.
 Outdated technology causes frustration for teachers and hinders their ability to teach in an efficient and uninhibited manner.
 Classrooms are being outfitted with technology that helps facilitate a variety of instructional formats that schools can offer.
 It is important to find technology that is easy to use, because teachers don’t need the added stress of complicated classroom technology.
 Schools are also looking for technology that is flexible and can continue to meet their needs even as they evolve.
 If you’re looking for some classroom layout design examples and a list of everything a classroom needs, make sure to check out this blog that covers everything you need to know about HyFlex classrooms.
 It will walk you through all the necessary hardware needed to get a room prepared for Hyflex, hybrid, and social distancing classrooms.

 If you’re looking for some inspiration or design ideas for how colleges integrate updated technology for those distance learning or HyFlex courses you can always check out Stem Audio’s reference designs.
-There are a variety of designs from conference rooms to classrooms so you can see for yourself how to create a safe social distancing classroom environment.
+There are a variety of designs for social distancing in a classroom environment.

 Increased Cleaning Measures